previsionio/prevision-python/docs/source/getting_started.rst

 Making predictions
 ------------------

-To make prediction from a dataset and a usecase, you need to wait until at least one model is trained.
+To make predictions from a dataset and a usecase, you need to wait until at least one model is trained.
 This can be achieved in the following way:

 .. code-block:: python

-    # (block until there is at least 1 model trained)
+    # block until there is at least 1 model trained
     usecase_version.wait_until(lambda usecasev: len(usecasev.models) > 0)

     # check out the usecase status and other info